Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 The next step is to use the ONNX model for inference, which consists of creating an InferenceSession object and calling `run` to perform inference.

 In onnxruntime(-gpu) 1.9 and above, the `providers` parameter needs to be explicitly specified when creating an InferenceSession object to select the hardware to use.
 For onnxruntime-gpu, the values that can be specified include `TensorrtExecutionProvider`, `CUDAExecutionProvider`, and `CPUExecutionProvider`.
-If there is no GPU on the running machine, you can specify the `providers` parameter as `['CPUExecutionProvider']` to use the CPU for computation？.
+If there is no GPU on the running machine, you can specify the `providers` parameter as `['CPUExecutionProvider']` to use the CPU for computation.

 The type of input data of an ONNX model is a dict.
 Its keys are `input names` when exporting the ONNX model, and the values are the actual input data of NumPy array type.
 You can get "input names" through the `get_inputs` method of the InferenceSession object, which returns a list of objects of `onnxruntime.NodeArg` type.
 For NodeArg object, you can use its `name` property to get a name of str type.
 In this tutorial, the input is only the image data, so you can get the "input names" corresponding to the input by calling `.get_inputs()[0].name` on the InferenceSession object.
 The value is `_ResNet34Graph_0-input_0/out`, which is used as the key to construct the dict of the ONNX model input.
 Of course, it can also be obtained dynamically at runtime without specifying it in advance.